submariner-io/submariner-website/src/content/quickstart/kind/_index.md

 ### Deploying Like a Submariner

-To deploy the environment like submariner does it, clone the [submariner repo](https://github.com/submariner-io/submariner) and run
+To deploy the environment like Submariner does it, clone the [submariner repo](https://github.com/submariner-io/submariner) and run

 `make e2e`